Note: contribution guidelines can change at any time. Only full payment locks in the rate at the time.

 Make you deposit with a credit card at the SquareUp payment center.

-All participants in charge of a raft or kayak must also provide a damage deposit in the amount of $500 that will cover equipment damage/loss (such as broken or lost oars or paddles).
+All participants in charge of a raft or kayak must also provide a damage deposit in the amount of $300 that will cover equipment damage/loss (such as broken or lost oars or paddles) and/or a credit card data and authorization to charge.
 Any participant in charge of a raft or kayak takes on the responsibility for that equipment and must agree to provide replacement costs (MSRP + shipping + importation dues + tax) in the event of damage/loss.
 Damage deposits will be returned after the trip when a full evaluation of the trip and river is provided (such damage deposits can sometimes can be directed to be given as tip to the guides).
-For groups of 5+ participants, a pooled damage deposit (usually $2000) will be accepted in lieu of many individual damage deposits.

 FULL PAYMENT & LATE FEES:

 Full payment is due 2 weeks before departure date.
 Discounts and the damage deposit will be refunded after the trip.
-If full payment is provided <2 weeks in advance, add 10% to the full contribution amount.
-If full payment is not made by the time a trip commences, add 100% to the total contribution amount.
+If full payment is provided <2 weeks in advance, 2% will be added per day late up to a full late fee of 28%.
+If full payment is not made by the time a trip commences, add 50% to the total contribution amount.

 We reserve the right to cancel the trip 60+ days in advance.
-This generally will occur only if there are not enough paying participants signed up (generally if <8).
+This generally will occur only if there are not enough paying participants signed up (generally if <4 full-paying clients).
 If we cancel the trip for this reason, all deposits and payments will be refunded.
-If a trip is cancelled at any time for reasons out of our control (war, catastrophy, drought, flood, etc), you may not be due any refund.
+We do not provide any reimbursement for cancelled airfare.
+If a trip is cancelled at any time for reasons out of our control (war, catastrophy, drought, flood, etc), you will not be due any refund.
 It is best to have a travel insurance policy to protect against such situations.

 If you must cancel, you'll get all of your money back if you find someone comparable to take your place on the trip who pays at least the same rate.
 Otherwise, you will not be due any money back.
 It is best to have a travel insurance policy to protect against situations where you may be forced to cancel.